 Transcranial Magnetic Stimulation (TMS), is an effective alternative treatment for depression.
+TMS uses magnetic pulses and brain stimulation to “wake up” certain areas of the brain responsible for mood.
 TMS is drug-free, twice as effective as traditional treatments, and can be used alone or in conjunction with medications and talk therapy.

 TMS has been around since the 1980s.
 It was originally used as a mapping technique to map the brain to determine which parts of the brain are responsible for which actions.
 Since then, TMS has been FDA-cleared for depression in 2008, migraines in 2013, OCD in 2018, and for cigarette cessation in 2019.
-Current research also documents TMS to be helpful for bipolar depression, anxiety, and cognitive impairment.
+Current research also documents TMS to be helpful for bipolar depression, anxiety, and cognitive impairment, with more repetitive transcranial magnetic stimulation-related studies being released all the time.

 What Does TMS Treatment Look Like Today?